-The size composition data of SBT were taken from the logbooks and the observer data onboard the Korean longline vessels from 2004 to 2010 (no data in 2008).
+The size composition data of SBT were taken from the logbooks and the observer data onboard the Korean longline vessels from 2004 to 2011 (no data in 2008).
 Fishers were requested to submit the data on measurement together with logsheet to NFRDI when they return to home-based port and scientific observer program has started since 2002.
 However, it was appeared that the measurement and submission by fishers had not yet been fully implemented enough to meet the requirement and it was recent years when the observer data had been actively collected.
-The size composition data were collected in area 9 of 10-45°E and 35-45°S from March to October.
-In 2010, the size composition ranged 86-196 cm (FL) with a main mode of 110-132 cm (FL) and a secondary mode of 150-180 cm (FL).
-It was observed that the mode of length was slightly moving to the larger side during 2007-2010 (Fig. 4).
+The size composition data were collected in only area 9 from 2004 to 2010 and in areas 8 and 9 for 2011.
+In 2011, the size composition ranged 60-205 cm (FL) with a mean length of 119.3 cm (FL) (Fig. 4).